saltlab/SliceJS/README.md

 Doing so will create a new browser instance of FireFox, which will automatically navigate to the provided URL.
 From here you are free to exercise the application's underlying JavaScript code.
 To better utilize SliceJS with Phormer, please add a few photos to the application before running our tool.

-Camellia can be tested with the Enterprise Store in a similar manner.
+SliceJS can be tested with the Enterprise Store in a similar manner.
 First, download the WSO2 application binary files from the above linked URL and then follow the provided instructions to deploy the application locally (running the appropriate script from within the (``bin``) folder).

-In order to test your own web-application using Camellia, deploy the application and provide an initial slicing criteria to SliceJS in a similar fashion as shown above.
+In order to test your own web-application using SliceJS, deploy the application and provide an initial slicing criteria to SliceJS in a similar fashion as shown above.

 ### Running the Tool